History of Austin Tice in Timeline

 In 2002, Austin Tice graduated from the Edmund A. Walsh School of Foreign Service at Georgetown University.

-In May 2012, Austin Tice entered Syria and traveled through the central region of the country, filing battlefield dispatches.
+In May 2012, Austin Tice entered Syria to report on the intensification of the civil war.
+He traveled through central Syria, filing battlefield dispatches.

 July 2012: Arrived in Damascus

-In late July 2012, Austin Tice arrived in Damascus while reporting from inside Syria during the intensification of the civil war.
+In late July 2012, Austin Tice arrived in Damascus after traveling through central Syria and filing battlefield dispatches.

 August 13, 2012: Kidnapped in Syria

-On August 13, 2012, Austin Tice was kidnapped while reporting in Syria.
-He is the longest detained American journalist in history.
+On August 13, 2012, Austin Tice, an American freelance journalist, was kidnapped while reporting in Syria.
+He became the longest detained American journalist in history.

 September 2012: Video Released

-In September 2012, a 47-second video of Austin Tice blindfolded and bound was released after he was abducted in Darayya, Syria while working as a freelance journalist.
+In September 2012, a 47-second video of Austin Tice blindfolded and bound was released following his abduction in Darayya, Syria.

-October 2012: U.S. Government Believes Tice in Assad Regime Custody
+October 2012: U.S. Government Believed Tice Was in Assad Regime Custody

-In October 2012, the U.S. government believed that Austin Tice was in the custody of the Assad regime, based on the limited information available.
+In October 2012, the U.S. government believed, based on limited information, that Austin Tice was in the custody of the Assad regime.

 In April 2018, the FBI increased their reward for information regarding Austin Tice's whereabouts to $1 million.

-August 2018: US Believes Tice Held by Syrian Government
+August 2018: US Believed Tice Was Held by Syrian Government

-In August 2018, two US officials stated that Austin Tice was believed to still be alive, and the State Department said the U.S. government believed he was being held by the Syrian government or its allies.
+In August 2018, the State Department said that the U.S. government still believed Austin Tice was being held by the Syrian government or its allies and maintained "ongoing dialogue" with the Syrian government regarding Tice.

-November 2018: US Calls on Russia to Secure Release
+November 2018: US Called on Russia to Help Secure Release

-In November 2018, Reuters reported that the US Special Presidential Envoy for Hostage Affairs called on Russia to use its influence in Syria to secure Austin Tice's release.
+In November 2018, Reuters reported that Robert C. O'Brien, the US Special Presidential Envoy for Hostage Affairs, had called on Russia to "exert whatever influence they have in Syria" to secure Austin Tice's release.
+The Syrian government claimed to be unaware of his whereabouts.

-In December 2018, Austin Tice's parents announced during a press conference that they had received new information indicating their son was still alive, and they believed direct talks between the US and Syrian governments would be the best chance for his release.
+In December 2018, Austin Tice's parents announced they had received new information indicating their son was still alive and expressed hope for direct talks between the US and Syrian governments.
+They spoke to reporters from Beirut.

-After Austin Tice's disappearance was mentioned at the 2022 White House Correspondents Dinner, President Joe Biden invited Tice's parents to the White House for a meeting.
-His parents were hopeful for his return, and Biden noted the US government knew "with certainty" the journalist was being held by the Syrian government.
+In 2022, after Austin Tice's disappearance was mentioned at the White House Correspondents Dinner, President Joe Biden invited Tice's parents to the White House for a meeting, after which they expressed hope for his return.
+Biden stated the U.S. knew "with certainty" Tice was held by the Syrian government.

-In a statement released on May 3, 2024, during World Press Freedom Day 2024, President Biden stated that Austin Tice remained a hostage in Syria.
+On May 3, 2024—World Press Freedom Day 2024—President Biden stated that Austin Tice remained a hostage in Syria.

-In a speech on December 8, 2024, the day of the fall of the Assad regime, President Biden said that "We believe he's alive [...] we think we can get him back, but we have no direct evidence of that yet."
+On December 8, 2024, the day of the fall of the Assad regime, President Biden stated, "We believe he's alive" regarding Austin Tice.
+He added that the U.S. thought they could get him back but had no direct evidence yet.

 June 2025: Confirmation of Assad Regime Holding Tice

-In June 2025, Syrian intelligence files uncovered by the BBC and confirmation from former Syrian officials confirmed that Austin Tice had been held by the Assad regime.
+In June 2025, Syrian intelligence files uncovered by the BBC and confirmation from former Syrian officials verified that Austin Tice had been held by the Assad regime.
+The BBC reported that the FBI and CIA had interviewed Major General Bassam al-Hassan, accused of being responsible for holding Tice captive, earlier in the year.

 June 2025: Syrian Files Confirm Assad Regime Held Tice

-In June 2025, Syrian intelligence files uncovered by the BBC, along with confirmation from former Syrian officials after the fall of the Assad regime, confirmed that Austin Tice had been held by the Assad regime.
+In June 2025, Syrian intelligence files uncovered by the BBC, along with confirmation from former Syrian officials after the fall of the Assad regime, confirmed that Austin Tice had been held by the Assad regime since his kidnapping.